Germination: Seed plants

 Germination is usually the growth of a plant contained within a seed resulting in the formation of the seedling.
 It is also the process of reactivation of metabolic machinery of the seed resulting in the emergence of radicle and plumule.
 The seed of a vascular plant is a small package produced in a fruit or cone after the union of male and female reproductive cells.
 All fully developed seeds contain an embryo and, in most plant species some store of food reserves, wrapped in a seed coat.
 Dormant seeds are viable seeds that do not germinate because they require specific internal or environmental stimuli to resume growth.
 Under proper conditions, the seed begins to germinate and the embryo resumes growth, developing into a seedling.

 Step 1: Water imbibition, the uptake of water, results in rupture of seed coat.

-Step 2: The imbibition of the seed coat results in emergence of the radicle (1) and the plumule (2); the cotyledons are unfolded (3).
+Step 2: The imbibition of the seed coat results in emergence of the radicle (1) and the plumule (2); the cotyledons (seed leaves) unfold (3).

-Step 3: This marks the final step in the germination of the seed, where the cotyledons are expanded, which are the true leaves.
+Step 3: This marks the final step in the germination of the seed, where after the cotyledons are expanded, the first true leaves develop.
 Note: Temperature must be kept at an optimum level.

 Disturbance of soil can result in vigorous plant growth by exposing seeds already in the soil to changes in environmental factors where germination may have previously been inhibited by depth of the seeds or soil that was too compact.
 This is often observed at gravesites after a burial.

 Seed germination depends on both internal and external conditions.
 The most important external factors include right temperature, water, oxygen or air and sometimes light or darkness.
 Various plants require different variables for successful seed germination.
 Often this depends on the individual seed variety and is closely linked to the ecological conditions of a plant's natural habitat.
 For some seeds, their future germination response is affected by environmental conditions during seed formation; most often these responses are types of seed dormancy.